reactjs/react.dev/src/content/reference/rsc/server-functions.md

 <Note>

-#### How do I build support for Server Actions? {/*how-do-i-build-support-for-server-actions*/}
+#### How do I build support for Server Functions? {/*how-do-i-build-support-for-server-functions*/}

-While Server Actions in React 19 are stable and will not break between major versions, the underlying APIs used to implement Server Actions in a React Server Components bundler or framework do not follow semver and may break between minors in React 19.x.
+While Server Functions in React 19 are stable and will not break between major versions, the underlying APIs used to implement Server Functions in a React Server Components bundler or framework do not follow semver and may break between minors in React 19.x.

-To support Server Actions as a bundler or framework, we recommend pinning to a specific React version, or using the Canary release.
-We will continue working with bundlers and frameworks to stabilize the APIs used to implement Server Actions in the future.
+To support Server Functions as a bundler or framework, we recommend pinning to a specific React version, or using the Canary release.
+We will continue working with bundlers and frameworks to stabilize the APIs used to implement Server Functions in the future.

 </Note>

-When a Server Action is defined with the `"use server"` directive, your framework will automatically create a reference to the server function, and pass that reference to the Client Component.
+When a Server Functions is defined with the [`"use server"`](/reference/rsc/use-server) directive, your framework will automatically create a reference to the server function, and pass that reference to the Client Component.
 When that function is called on the client, React will send a request to the server to execute the function, and return the result.

-Server Actions can be created in Server Components and passed as props to Client Components, or they can be imported and used in Client Components.
+Server Functions can be created in Server Components and passed as props to Client Components, or they can be imported and used in Client Components.

-### Creating a Server Action from a Server Component {/*creating-a-server-action-from-a-server-component*/}
+### Creating a Server Function from a Server Component {/*creating-a-server-function-from-a-server-component*/}

-Server Components can define Server Actions with the `"use server"` directive:
+Server Components can define Server Functions with the `"use server"` directive:

 ```js [[2, 7, "'use server'"], [1, 5, "createNoteAction"], [1, 12, "createNoteAction"]]
 // Server Component